DFINITY-Education/web-development/module-2.md

 **`auctionItem`** creates a new `Auction` and adds it to the `auctions` list

 * Use the `name`, `description`, and `url` parameters are used to create a new `Item` (by calling the `makeItem` helper function defined below).
-* Use this `item` to create a new auction, using the `makeAuction` helper, and finally add this auction to our `auctions` hash map  using a unique id .
+* Use this `item` to create a new auction, using the `makeAuction` helper, and finally add this auction to our `auctions` hash map using a unique id.
   * Note that we keep a global variable `auctionCounter` to derive a unique auction id.
 Consider how you might need to modify/update `auctionCounter` to ensure that it provides a unique id for each new `Auction`.

 **`makeBid`**